CHICAGO EXOTICS ANIMAL HOSPITAL

 Picture

 Exotic pets like rabbits, ferrets, reptiles, birds, fish, hedgehogs, and guinea pigs have special care needs and Chicago Exotics specializes in meeting those needs.
-We operate a full service avian and exotic animal hospital featuring Dr. Susan Horton, Dr. Melissa Giese, Dr. Stephanie Moy, Dr. Dana Varble, Dr. Kristin Valdes, Dr. Deanne Strat-Zenoni, and Dr. Jenifer Nix!
+We operate a full service avian and exotic animal hospital featuring Dr. Susan Horton, Dr. Melissa Giese, Dr. Stephanie Moy, Dr. Dana Varble, Dr. Deanne Strat-Zenoni, Dr. Ellen Boyd, Dr. Jessica Byerly, and Dr. Amelia Baldwin!
 Their extensive knowledge and expertise with exotic species combines the best of personal and clinical experience.
 Our location is in Skokie, Illinois.
 We provide service for the entire Chicago area as well as Southern Wisconsin and Western Indiana.

 Now available: Acupuncture and Chiropractic medicine for exotics!
 Dr Strat has been practicing these forms of alternative medicine for many years.
 She now offers these therapeutic options every other Friday.
 Call for an appointment today!